cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 ### **Problem Statement**

-Stand-up meeting is an integral part of any technology project team.
-Everyday each team member  answers a set of questions viz. what have they been working on, what’s next, any problems being faced etc.
+A stand-up meeting is an integral part of any technology project team using agile processing.
+Everyday each team member  answers a set of questions regarding what they have been working on, what’s next, any problems being faced etc.

 Now, imagine a team of 10 members.
 The project manager asks the same set of questions to each member sequentially .
 Assuming that each team member takes about 2-3 mins to answer the questions asked by the Project Manager.
 Hence, the Stand-up meeting would take minimum of 20 mins.